Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Partners in Employment Program (PIE) Yorkton delivered by Saskatchewan Abilities Council Inc. The program provides specialized employment services to participants 16 years of age or older facing multiple barriers to obtaining and maintaining employment.
 PIE provides employment supports such as developing entry level job readiness, job search skills, skill enhancements, work experience and finding employment that is appropriate to their needs and will assist youth to maintain their attachment to the labour market.
 Ministry of Immigration and Career Training

 Regina Public Schools - Pathways Partnership (Part of the Gang Violence Reduction Strategy) The program supports high school students living in high-risk communities in their transition from high school to employment opportunities.
 Students can choose from four pathways: Media and Design, Communications, Hospitality, and Leadership and Mentorship.
-Ministries of Justice and Attorney General and school divisions
+Ministry of Justice and Attorney General and school divisions

 Road to Employment The program helps youth, 18-25 years of age, address their personal, academic and employment concerns.
 Program serves youth in Regina.
 Ministry of Immigration and Career Training